Skip to main content

 Enactment date: Law number:

-Title: Resolution calling on the New York State Legislature to introduce and pass, and the Governor to sign, legislation that will mandate that Medicaid automatically authorize the coverage of validated blood pressure cuffs and monitors for pregnant and postpartum people and fully reimburse healthcare providers who assist such patients in their usage
+Title: Resolution calling on the New York State Legislature to pass, and the Governor to sign, S.8541/A.8946, legislation that mandates that Medicaid automatically authorize the coverage of validated blood pressure cuffs and monitors for pregnant people and fully reimburse healthcare providers who assist such patients in their usage.

-Sponsors: Adrienne E. Adams, Amanda Farías, Linda Lee, Farah N. Louis, Chris Banks, Shahana K. Hanif
+Sponsors: Adrienne E. Adams, Amanda C. Farías, Linda Lee, Farah N. Louis, Chris Banks, Shahana K. Hanif, Gale A. Brewer, Susan Zhuang, Jennifer Gutiérrez

 Date Ver.Prime SponsorAction ByActionResultAction DetailsMeeting DetailsMultimedia